How to Enroll

 - Answer pre-enrollment questions

-- Enter student contact information (address, phone, email, school information and SSN)
+- Enter student contact information (address, phone, email, school information, and SSN or STN)

 - Agree to the 21st Century Scholar Pledge